Stabilizing Rayleigh-Benard convection with reinforcement learning trained on a reduced-order model: Results

 \subsection{DNS evaluation of DManD-RL control strategies}

 The performance of the RL control strategies is summarized in Figure~\ref{fig:nu-comparison-both}.
 Figures~\ref{fig:nu-comparison-both}a,b compare the instantaneous Nusselt between uncontrolled and RL-controlled simulations.
 In both single- and dual-boundary configurations, the RL controller significantly reduces the amplitude of convective heat transport, suppressing large plume events and smoothing oscillations that decay toward a quasi-steady fixed point, rather than sustaining periodic fluctuations.
 On average, the Nu number decreases from approximately \(7.68\) (uncontrolled) to \(6.46\) and \(5.95\) under single- and dual-boundary control, respectively—corresponding to 15.88\% and 22.53\% reduction in mean heat flux.
 This reduction is comparable with other state-of-the-art frameworks, which reported reductions around 10\% with a single-agent Proximal Policy Optimization model~\citep{markmann2025controlrayleighbenardconvectioneffectiveness} and up to 22.7\% with a multi-agent model~\cite{vignon2023effective}.
+While our training relies on full-field data, similar to \citet{markmann2025controlrayleighbenardconvectioneffectiveness}, we recognize that practical applications must rely on sparse sensors.
+To address this, we adopt a decoupled strategy in which a policy is first trained on the latent state $\mathbf{h}$, and a separate network is then trained to estimate $\mathbf{h}$ from wall measurements (similar strategy was done by \citet{linot2023dynamics}).
+Since coherent flow structures leave detectable footprints on the boundaries, this method transfers effectively to 2D RBC.
+As shown in the Appendix, our sensor-based agent significantly reduces $Nu$.
+Moreover, to assess the robustness of the RL agent against measurement errors, Gaussian noise was added to the DNS fields observed by the agent.
+The corresponding results are presented in the Appendix.
+It can be seen that the agent maintains stable and effective control performance even in the presence of Gaussian noise.

 To complement the observed reduction in Nu, we assess how the RL controller modifies the flow dynamics by examining the temporal evolution of the kinetic energy defined as

 The temporal kinetic energy in figure~\ref{fig:nu-comparison-both}c,d further highlights the stabilizing effect of RL on the flow dynamics.
 Both controllers suppress the large-scale oscillations of \(E_k(t)\), with the dual-boundary controller reaching a lower mean kinetic energy (\(0.0263\)) than the single-boundary case (\(0.0275\)).
 The energy decay trend demonstrates that RL successfully damps the dominant convection mode and maintains a quasi-steady state, consistent with the reduced Nu number.
 We note that both controllers converge to similar steady states, but the dual-boundary case attains it faster and with reduced transient oscillations, owing to the greater control provided by actuation at both plates.